fukuharayoshitaka/ros_arduino_led/README.md

 1 and 0 are alternately displayed every second.

 -Arduino side
-After receiving the message, the function called callback moves.
+After receiving the message, the function "called callback" moves.

 When ”1”, LED lights up.
 When ”0”, LED turn off.